SyntaxError-JARS/Aroma_API_ASAM/README.md

 -   [ ] Daily Commits to Github
 -   [ ] Branching strategies implemented
 -   [ ] 80% line coverage of all service layer classes
--   [ ] Generated Logging for ALL threshold level in your program
+-   [ ] Generated Logging for all threshold level in your program
 -   [ ] Mocking for unit testing

 ## Collaborators